oletizi/avi-docs/src/site/docs/architectural-overview/infrastructure/index.md

 <a href="img/se-list.png"><img src="img/se-list.png" alt="se-list" width="919" height="434"></a>

-To display the SE list for a cloud, select Infrastructure > Clouds, click on a cloud name, and click Service Engines.
+To display the SE list for a cloud, select Infrastructure &gt; Clouds, click on a cloud name, and click Service Engines.

 This page includes the following functions: